ydataai/ydata-profiling/docsrc/source/pages/use_cases/metadata.rst

 Column descriptions
 -------------------

-In addition to providing dataset details, often users want to include column-specific descriptions when sharing reports with team members and stakeholders. ``pandas-profiling`` supports creating these descriptions, so that the report includes a built-in data dictionary.
+In addition to providing dataset details, often users want to include column-specific descriptions when sharing reports with team members and stakeholders. ``ydata-profiling`` supports creating these descriptions, so that the report includes a built-in data dictionary.
 By default, the descriptions are presented in the *Overview* section of the report, next to each variable.

 .. code-block:: python
     :caption: Generate a report with per-variable descriptions